Bartlesville Radio » News » US-60 Project Begins Monday Near Osage Hills State Park

 The Oklahoma Department of Transportation (ODOT) is set to start a Highway 60 pavement reconstruction project near Osage Hills State Park.

-According to ODOT, US-60 will narrow to one lane with a pilot car and flaggers directing traffic from SH-35 to about five miles east of SH-35 near Osage Hills State Park in Osage County beginning Monday, March 7, for a pavement reconstruction project.
+According to ODOT, US-60 will narrow to one lane with a pilot car and flaggers directing traffic from SH-35 (the entrance to Osage Hills State Park) to about five miles east of SH-35 in Osage County beginning Monday, March 7, for a pavement reconstruction project.
 This project, which is part of an ongoing effort to reconstruct the US-60 corridor between Pawhuska and Bartlesville, is expected to be completed in summer 2024.

 Access to Osage Hills State Park will remain open during construction.